Mimura/Onepe/wp-content/plugins/front-end-publishing/readme.txt

 = 2.3.2 =
 * Previously translatable strings were being saved in the DB which was causing problems with localization.
 FIXED.
 * Added additional check to enqueue resources in the main query only.
+= 2.3.4 =
+* Changed the logic for enqueuing resources.
+Posts are no longer traversed to look for the shortcode.
+* Made improvements in JS.